Buying Oriental Rugs - A Beginner's Guide

 You can't learn all there is to know in a few minutes, but we can certainly help you to become at least a little "rug-wise".
 Pick up a few facts, act in a certain way in negotiations, and you will automatically sidestep many of the pitfalls.

 There are so many thousands of different carpet varieties, that it is useful to sub-divide them into a couple of more manageable divisions.
 Two very different kinds of carpet are made.
-One is made with the Turkish knot, and the other is formed with what is known as the Persian knot.
+One is made with the Turkish knot, and the other is formed with what is known as the Oriental knot.
 Hundreds of thousands of knots are tied side by side to form a tufted pile.
 Generally speaking, the closer the knots are together, the higher the quality.

 Carpet designs fall into two general categories of style also.
 Tribal rugs are quite different from those made in cities.
 Because one is made in the city doesn't mean that the carpet is lower, or higher, in quality than the one produced in a remote village or elsewhere.
 The two types are simply different, neither better than the other.